Sometimes, after applying polyurethane, the finish develops bubbles. So, why does this happen, and how to avoid it?

 You can purchase spray-on polyurethane paints that come in aerosol spray cans or load the polyurethane into a spray gun.
 If you use a spray gun, thin it before spraying it (ratio of 4:1).

-To fix dried bubbles in polyurethane, sand them off with fine-grit sandpaper (320-grit).
-Sanding will remove the them and leave behind a smooth coating.
+To fix dried bubbles in a polyurethane finish, sand them off with fine-grit sandpaper (320-grit).
+Sanding will remove them and leave behind a smooth coating.
 Here’s how to do it:

 - Wipe the finish with a clean rag to remove dust nibs that can damage the sandpaper.